nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## exist

-On the contrary of previous syntax, this allows to test if there at least one fact type is in the session.
+The inverse of the previous syntax, this allows to test if there is at least one fact type in the session.

 ```
 rule "Exists"